+Social Media Safety is an important aspect.
 Social networking websites such as Facebook, Twitter, and Windows Live Spaces are tools that users can use to link to others to share information such as images, videos, and personal messages.
 The traffic is pursued by hackers, spammers, virus researchers, identity thefts and other offenders.
 According to a report social Media attacks increased by 500% in 2016.

 Examples of risks to social media security